 Senior Kelsey Saucier struck out 12 and hurled her first career no-hitter to lead the No. 1 Naps (7-1) past the visiting Panthers (3-3).
 Batterymate Danielle Rocheleau had two doubles, a home run and five RBIs for Holy Name.

-Congratulations to the Raiders players on their College Selectio
+Congratulations to the Raiders players on their Colleges

-Raiders Players have committed/planned to attend the following schools in the Fall of 2014:
+Raiders Players have committed to attend the following schools in the Fall of 2015:

 Holy Cross Gabrielle Muniz Ithaca College Allison Colleran